-The general objective of the iPAAC Joint Action (JA) is to develop innovative approaches to advances in cancer control.
-The innovation that will be covered within the JA consists of further development of cancer prevention, comprehensive approaches to the use of genomics in cancer control, cancer information and registries, improvements and challenges in cancer care, mapping of innovative cancer treatments and governance of integrated cancer control, including a new analysis of National Cancer Control Plans.
+The general objective of the iPAAC Joint Action (JA) was to develop innovative approaches to advances in cancer control. iPAAC consisted of the further development of cancer prevention, comprehensive approaches to the use of genomics in cancer control, cancer information and registries, improvements and challenges in cancer care, the mapping of innovative cancer treatments, and governance of integrated cancer control, including a new analysis of National Cancer Control Plans.

 This Joint Action focused on implementation, reflected in its key deliverable: the Roadmap on Implementation and Sustainability of Cancer Control Actions, which is meant to support Member States in the enactment of iPAAC and CanCon recommendations. iPAAC aimed to add value at the EU level by enhancing collaboration in the field of cancer with a comprehensive exchange of good practices, the successful implementation of different programmes, and the gradual reduction of the cancer burden in Europe and the world.

 Additionally, iPAAC provided assistance in dealing with neglected cancers, through the development of new key indicators to assess clinical patient pathways and the healthcare-related costs of cancer and its interventions, particularly in the case of pancreatic cancer.